 "The Paradox of Search Effort and Rational Labor Stampedes," with Xiaodong Fan, 2019 Standard labor search and matching models feature procyclical search intensity and quick recoveries.
 Both predictions are at odds with the US labor market after the Great Recession.
 This paper shows that in an otherwise standard model that incorporates multi-market simultaneous search, a temporary financial crisis can raise both search intensity and unemployment persistently, like a stampede to an unemployment trap—workers search harder but end up discouraging job creation—even if only a fraction of workers can conduct simultaneous search.
 The observed productivity shocks reduce search effort and do not cause such hysteresis.
 Subsidizing entry costs can bring quick recovery.

-"Financial Frictions, Liquidity Traps, and Monetary Policy," with Tiantian Dai, submitted, 2018 To better understand liquidity traps, we explicitly model open market operations and standing facilities.
+"Financial Frictions, Liquidity Traps, and Monetary Policy," with Tiantian Dai, 2019 To better understand liquidity traps, we explicitly model open market operations and standing facilities.
 With financial frictions, the model is consistent with the observed liquidity traps, and the zero nominal interest rate is the worst steady-state policy.
 We characterize dynamic exit strategies and show novel implications on monetary policy in normal times.
 The central bank interventions not just swap currency for bonds but also interact with financial frictions and create differential effects on borrowers and lenders.
 A lower nominal rate implies higher total liquidity but more misallocation.
 Policies that ignore financial frictions can lead to liquidity traps endogenously over time.